alexwlchan/alexwlchan.net/src/_posts/2018/2018-09-22-suspicious-minds.md

 {%
-  slide_image
-  :deck => "suspicious-minds",
-  :slide => 27,
+  slide_image2
+  filename="slide27.png"
-  :alt => "The third side of the triangle highlighted, “shared values”.
+  alt="The third side of the triangle highlighted, “shared values”.
 Above it are the phrases “common goals, values, beliefs, understanding”."
 %}

 Finally, **shared values**.